Skip to content

 To improve the speed of evaluating queries, Jecs has indices that store all archetypes for a given component ID.
 Whenever a new archetype is created, it is registered with the indices for the IDs the archetype has, including IDs for relationship pairs.

-While registering a archetype for a relationship index is not more expensive than registering a archetype for a regular index, a archetype with relationships has to also register itself with the appropriate wildcard indices for its relationships.
+While registering an archetype for a relationship index is not more expensive than registering an archetype for a regular index, an archetype with relationships has to also register itself with the appropriate wildcard indices for its relationships.
 For example, an archetype with relationship pair(Likes, Apples) registers itself with the pair(Likes, Apples), pair(Likes, jecs.Wildcard) and pair(jecs.Wildcard, Apples) indices.
-For this reason, creating new archetypes with relationships has a higher overhead than a archetype without relationships.
+For this reason, creating new archetypes with relationships has a higher overhead than an archetype without relationships.

 This page takes wording and terminology directly from Flecs, the first ECS with full support for Entity Relationships.